The Curious Incident of Poetry at Rotary

-On December 7, 1941, the USA was plunged into World War II.
+On December 7, 1941, the United States was plunged into World War II.
 Life changed for everyone on the home front, regardless of age.
 Kilroy Was Here uses oral histories conducted with people who grew up in that turbulent era to tell the story of one Kentucky family.
-Artifacts from that time—including soldiers’ letters, a recipe, radio advertisements, and quotes from one of FDR’s most famous speeches—make Kilroy Was Here a history lesson and a moving family saga.
-Alexander's presentation features excerpts from her book, Kilroy Was Here, and allows time for questions and discussion of oral history techniques as a way to capture family history and community stories that should not be forgotten.
+Artifacts from that time — including soldiers’ letters, a recipe, radio advertisements, and quotes from one of FDR’s most famous speeches — make Kilroy Was Here a history lesson and a moving family saga.
+Alexander’s presentation features excerpts from her book, Kilroy Was Here, and allows time for questions and discussion of oral history techniques as a way to capture family history and community stories that should not be forgotten.

 In recent years, there has been a renewal of interest concerning character.
 Character matters.
-Companies and colleges are not just concerned with the credentials of prospective employees and students, but with their character.
+Companies and colleges are not only concerned with the credentials of prospective employees and students, but with their character.
 For all of the concern about character, we focus less on how to develop it.
-In this presentation, Professor Austin will share what psychology, philosophy, and many of the world's great wisdom traditions have to say about building character.
+In this presentation, Professor Austin shares what psychology, philosophy, and many of the world’s great wisdom traditions have to say about building character.

 This hands-on, interactive program is fun for all ages!
-Mr. Baggett brings an old wooden trunk full of daily necessities and military items from the Revolutionary War period.
-These items include camp tools and equipment, clothing, and other everyday necessities.
-This trunk full of 18th century "treasures" helps bring to life the reality of living on the Virginia and Kentucky frontier in the 1770s.
+Baggett brings to his listeners an old wooden trunk full of interesting items and military equipment from the Revolutionary War period.
+His presentation utilizes reproductions of 18th Century weaponry, camp tools and equipment, clothing, toys, personal hygiene items, and other everyday necessities.
+This trunk full of Colonial “treasures” helps bring to life the reality of living on the Virginia and Kentucky frontier in the 1770s.

 Most Kentuckians associate the raids and combat of the Revolutionary War in their home state with the central and eastern sections of the Commonwealth.
 Precious few people know that there was actually a Revolutionary War battle and siege in the far western end of Kentucky.
 Baggett tells the story of Fort Jefferson, a short-lived frontier outpost along the Mississippi River in what is now Ballard County.
 The fort was established in 1780 but abandoned in 1781 after a siege by the British and their Chickasaw Nation allies.
 The engagement involved the only major combat between American and Chickasaw forces in the American Revolution.